canadaduane/peslyak-psoriasis-paper/readme.md

 ## Can I contribute? ##
 Of course!
 If you care about this subject and are self-motivated, feel free to open "issues" if I have something wrong, and I'll correct it.
 Or add to the wiki if you would like to elucidate some concept, and then I can link to the expanded topic.

+## How did this start? ##
+I had an illness in Dec 2011 that looked like Psoriasis.
+It turns out it was Pityriasis Rosea.
+I'm curious and like to try to understand whatever is around me, so I began investigating the literature on Psoriasis.
+This paper (by Mikhail Peslyak) was on arxiv.org and seemed like a great jumping-off point into the science of immunity and Psoriasis in particular.